-A security certificate works by proving a website’s identity to the web browser.
+A security certificate functions by proving a website’s identity to the web browser.
 However, anyone can create one claiming to be a website.
 That’s why a good browser only trusts sites with security certificates from a reputable source.

 The other thing to consider is how the site actually handles banking transactions.
 Some sites may use third-party apps, others function through email.
 Some can save the risk of inputting banking information by establishing a secure and direct connection with both your’s and the recipient’s bank.

-3. Send Your First Check
+3. Send Your First eCheck

-Think about it: no more time and money wasted on your . . . money.
-Digital checks don’t require paper, signatures or stamps.
+The way you pay your employees or vendors will never be the same now that you know how to send electronic checks.
+It’s an extremely easy process, and it has a lot of benefits.
+Think about it: no more time and money wasted processing your payment.
+Digital checks don’t require paper, signatures, or stamps.
 Just a few quick keystrokes and you’re done.
-Most places can process your transactions within three days, though some boast as little as two.
+Most services can process your transactions within three days, though some boast as little as two.
 Certain business plans even offer next-day payments.

 The most important thing to remember is to find a company that fits your needs.
 If your business could benefit from learning how to accept and send electronic checks with all the bells and whistles, don’t be afraid to give them a try!
 Many places offer free trials.